upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-2/index.rst

 There are majorly two types of ion channels:

-1. **Leak Channels:** These are mostly open, letting ions flow freely based on their concentration gradient.
+1. **Leak Channels:** These are always open, letting ions flow freely based on their concentration gradient.
 2. **Voltage-Gated Channels:** These channels open and close in response to changes in the cell membrane potential.
 They are important for generating and transmitting electrical signals, like action potentials.

 .. todo:: Add graphic for both the channels